-With so many different dog foods out there, it can sometimes feel overwhelming trying to decide which one is best dog food suited for your German shepherd.
+With so many different dog foods out there, it can sometimes feel overwhelming trying to decide which one is best suited for your German shepherd.

 And to further complicate things, you need to decide whether you want to feed your German shepherd wet or dry food.
 Not forget to mention there are dozens of dog food recalls each year, which only added to the confusion.

 But fear not!
-In this article, I reviewed dozens of dog food brands to find the best dog food for German shepherds based on the quality of ingredients, customer reviews, costs, and other considerations.
+In this article, I reviewed dozens of dog food brands to find the best one for your German shepherds based on the quality of ingredients, customer reviews, costs, and other considerations.
 Read on to see my top picks.

-What are The Best Dog Foods for German Shepherd Dogs and Puppies in 2020?
+Our Picks for The Best Dog Foods for German Shepherds

-- Best Dry Dog Food: Holistic Select Natural Dry Dog Food (for Large Breed)
+- Holistic Select Natural Dry Dog Food — Best Overall

-- Best for German Shepherds with Sensitive Stomach: Purina Pro Plan FOCUS Sensitive Skin & Stomach
+- Purina Pro Plan Sensitive Skin and Sensitive Stomach Dry Dog Food

-- Best German Shepherd to Gain Weight: Taste of the Wild Wet Dog Food
+- Taste of the Wild Wet Canned Stew Dog Food

-1. Best Dry Dog Food: Holistic Select Natural Dry Dog Food
+1. Best Overall: Holistic Select Natural Dry Dog Food

 The Holistic Select pet company has been in existence for ten years.
-Their product line includes a wide variety of dry foods and canned foods, and The Holistic Select Natural Adult Dry Food was selected to represent the other products in the line for these best dog foods for German shepherds reviews.
+Their product line includes a wide variety of dry foods and canned foods, and The Holistic Select Natural Adult Dry Food was selected to represent the other products in the line for these German Shepherd food reviews.

 The formula is grain-free and made with real chicken without any by-product meals, wheat, gluten, artificial ingredients or preservatives, which makes it a good option for large breed dogs with food allergies or sensitivities.